Lindaura Anzoátegui Campero: Biography

-Anzoátegui-Campero was born in a finca near to the villa of Tojo, pertaining to the marquesado of the Valley of Tojo, in the current department of Tarija.
+Anzoátegui-Campero was born in a finca near the villa of Tojo, pertaining to the marquesado of the Valley of Tojo, in the current department of Tarija.
 She was the daughter of Miguel Anzoátegui-Pacheco de Melo and María Calixta Campero Barragán, and granddaughter of the Marquis of Yavi (or of the Valley of Tojo), Juan José Feliciano Fernández Campero y Pérez de Uriondo Martiarena, who died in 1820 as a prisoner of the Spanish realist forces in Kingston (island of Jamaica), for rebelling against the Spanish Crown, following the Surprise of Yavi in 1816.

-Lindaura Anzoátegui Campero was orphaned at the age of 16 years.
-She went to live with her sister Adelaida Anzoátegui Campero who was married to Pedro José Zilvetti in Sucre.
-In this city, she developed her intellectual interests, thanks to the rich social life afforded by her noble origins and position.
+Lindaura Anzoátegui Campero was orphaned at age 16 and sent to live with her sister Adelaida and Adelaida's husband Pedro José Zilvetti in Sucre.
+During her time there, she developed her intellectual interests thanks to the rich social life afforded by her noble origins and position.

-In 1872 she met her relative, general Narciso Campero Leyes, then minister of war of the Bolivian Government, and she married him on June 24 of that year.
-Despite the difference of age between them, Lindaura Anzoátegui Campero had discovered a great intellectual and artistic affinity with her husband.
-In July 1872, Narciso Campero renounced his charge of minister of War and was appointed plenipotentiary minister of Bolivia for France, Great Britain, and Italy.
+In 1872, she met her future husband, general Narciso Campero Leyes, then Minister of War of the Bolivian Government, and they were married on June 24 of that year.
+Despite their difference in age, Lindaura Anzoátegui Campero had discovered a great intellectual and artistic affinity with her husband.
+In July 1872, Narciso Campero renounced his charge as minister of War and was appointed plenipotentiary minister of Bolivia for France, Great Britain, and Italy.
 These diplomatic travels gave Lindaura the opportunity to learn about the latest European trends in literature, and led her to start a literary career herself.

 Upon their return to Bolivia, the couple withdrew to private life in Sucre, until the beginning of the War of the Pacific (1879) between Bolivia, Chile, and Peru.
-Narciso Campero offered his military services to the president Hilarión Daza, who entrusted him with the training of the famous Fifth Division, with men of the southern departments of Bolivia.
-In this occasion, Lindaura Anzoátegui Campero de Campero wrote one of her best-known poems, "Bolivia," dedicated to her husband, head of the Bolivian forces.
+Narciso Campero offered his military services to president Hilarión Daza, who entrusted him with the training of the famous Fifth Division, with men of the southern departments of Bolivia.
+On this occasion, Anzoátegui Campero wrote one of her best-known poems, "Bolivia," dedicated to her husband, head of the Bolivian forces.
 She also published patriotic poems in Potosí and Sucre newspapers.

 Later events during the war led to the fall of Hilarión Daza, the defeat of Bolivia, and the rise of Narciso Campero to the presidency (1880–1884).
-Lindaura, then, became Bolivia's first Lady, while she continued with her writing.
+Lindaura, then, became Bolivia's First Lady, while she continued with her writing.